The Katalon Blog

 Key features:

-• Test authoring modes: For teams looking to get started quickly or those without the technical expertise and bandwidth to create and continuously maintain test scripts, Katalon offers Record-and-playback and a library of keywords for rapid test creation.
-For users desiring more customization, a Java/Groovy scripting mode is available.
+• Test authoring modes: For teams who want to get started quickly or don’t have the technical bandwidth to maintain scripts, Katalon provides Record-and-Playback and a rich keyword library.
+For more advanced users, a Java/Groovy scripting mode is available.

-• Test organization: All test objects captured during Record-and-Playback sessions are organized in a clear hierarchy within the Object Repository.
-This allows for easy access during test authoring, enabling faster test creation.
-Test cases are grouped into suites and collections, and you can categorize them with custom tags.
+• Test organization: Objects captured during Record-and-Playback are stored in a structured Object Repository for easy reuse.
+Test cases can be grouped into suites and collections, with support for custom tags.

-• Compatibility testing: Katalon supports local and cloud browsers, devices, and operating systems, allowing for cross-platform API, end-to-end, and regression test suites to run in parallel.
+• Compatibility testing: Supports local and cloud browsers, devices, and operating systems to run API, end-to-end, and regression tests in parallel.

-• Requirements traceability: Katalon offers native integrations with Jira, qTest, and Xray.
+• Requirements traceability: Native integrations with Jira, qTest, and Xray.

-Katalon also includes all the frameworks needed for comprehensive functional testing, including Data-driven testing (DDT), Behavior-driven development testing (BDD), and Keyword-driven testing.
-This means you get immediate access to essential frameworks and can start testing right away.
+Katalon includes all essential frameworks for functional testing, including Data-driven Testing (DDT), Behavior-driven Development (BDD), and Keyword-driven Testing.
+Teams get immediate access to these capabilities without additional setup.

-Additionally, Katalon pioneers the testing industry with built-in, homegrown AI features to supercharge your functional testing.
-You can autonomously generate test scripts from plain language input, or select a code snippet and use the Explain Code feature to quickly comment on it for all stakeholders and team members to understand.
+Katalon also introduces built-in AI features to accelerate functional testing.
+You can generate test scripts from natural language input, or highlight code and use Explain Code to auto-generate clear comments for teams and stakeholders.

-Katalon can also integrate with JIRA, read ticket descriptions, extract relevant information about software testing requirements, and output a set of comprehensive manual test cases tailored to the described test scenario.
+Katalon can integrate with JIRA, analyze ticket descriptions, extract testing requirements, and produce complete manual test cases tailored to the scenario.

 2. LambdaTest